The APX-hardness of the Traveling Tournament Problem: Introduction

 \section{Introduction}

 In the field of sports scheduling~\cite{kendall2010scheduling}, the traveling tournament problem (TTP-$k$) is a well-known benchmark problem that was first systematically introduced in~\cite{easton2001traveling}.
-This problem aims to find a double round-robin tournament satisfying some constraints, minimizing the total distance traveled by all participant teams.
-In a double round-robin tournament of $n$ teams, each team will play two games against each of the other $n-1$ teams, one home game at its home venue and one away game at its opponent's home venue.
+This problem aims to find a double round-robin tournament satisfying some constraints, minimizing the total distance traveled by all participating teams.
+In a double round-robin tournament of $n$ teams, where $n$ is required to be even, each team will play two games against each of the other $n-1$ teams, one home game at its home venue and one away game at its opponent's home venue.
 Additionally, each team should play one game a day, all games need to be scheduled on $2(n-1)$ consecutive days, and so there are exactly $n/2$ games on each day.
-According to the definition, we know that $n$ is always even.
 For TTP-$k$, we have the following three basic constraints or assumptions on the double round-robin tournament.

 \textbf{Traveling Tournament Problem (TTP-$k$)} \begin{itemize} \item \emph{No-repeat}: Two teams cannot play against each other on two consecutive days. \item \emph{Direct-traveling}: Before the first game, all teams are at home, and they will return home after the last game.
-Furthermore, a team travels directly from its game venue on the $i$-th day to its game venue on the $(i+1)$-th day. \item \emph{Bounded-by-$k$}: Each team can have at most $k$-consecutive home games or away games. \end{itemize}
+Furthermore, a team travels directly from its game venue on the $i$th day to its game venue on the $(i+1)$th day. \item \emph{At-most-$k$}: Each team can have at most $k$ consecutive home games or away games. \end{itemize}

 The input of TTP-$k$ is a complete graph where each vertex represents a team and the weight between two vertices $a$ and $b$, denoted by $w(a,b)$, is the distance from the home of team $a$ to the home of team $b$.
-We only consider the case when the weight function $w$ satisfies the symmetry and triangle inequality properties, i.e., $w(a,b)+w(b,c)\geq w(a,c)=w(c,a)$ for all vertices $a,b,c$.
+We consider the case where $w$ is a (general) metric function, i.e., $w(a,b)+w(b,c)\geq w(a,c)=w(c,a)\geq 0$ and $w(a,a)=0$ for all vertices $a,b,c$.
+While this assumption is common, we provide one reason for adopting it: in the real-world, distance functions may be asymmetric or fail to satisfy the triangle inequality, and in such cases, using a metric (which allows for general forms of distance functions) can better model asymmetric and non-metric relationships and make the problem more realistic.

-TTP-$k$ is a difficult combinatorial optimization problem.
+TTP-$k$ is a difficult optimization problem.
 Readers can refer to \cite{DBLP:journals/eor/BulckGSG20,duran2021sports} for an overview.
-For the case of $k=1$, the problem is infeasible~\cite{de1988some}.
-When $k\geq2$ and $n$ is an even number greater than 2, feasible solutions exist.
+When $k=1$, the problem is infeasible~\cite{de1988some}.
+When $k\geq2$, and $n\geq 2$ is an even number, feasible solutions exist.
 Next, we survey the complexity of TTP-$k$.